SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Amazon_Keyspaces_Service.md

 # Amazon Keyspaces Service

 From DataMiner 10.3.0 [CU0]/10.3.1 onwards, it is possible to use the Amazon Keyspaces Service on AWS.
+You can use this as an alternative for a Cassandra Cluster setup (see [Supported system data storage architectures](xref:Supported_system_data_storage_architectures).

 ## Configuring TLS